Volki312/EE-Summercamp-2019/README.md

 # Phonebook

 This project is a full stack PWA with CRUD functionalities, presented as a mockup of a standard Phonebook.
 Backend is made with NodeJS([ExpressJS](https://expressjs.com/)), DB is [MySQL](https://www.mysql.com/), and frontend is made with [Elm](https://elm-lang.org/).
+Scroll down for addition information about technologies used.

 ## Project structure